 The Fed and other central banks’ approach to monetary policy continue to weigh on currency values.
-As the value of the dollar, euro, and other currencies decline, it creates an almost perfect bullish storm for the world’s oldest means of exchange, gold, and silver.
+As the value of the dollar, euro, and other currencies decline, it creates an almost perfect bullish storm for the world’s oldest means of exchange, gold and silver.
 I would only buy or add to long positions during significant corrections.
-We could be in for a bumpy ride in precious metals, but the price action remains bullish, and higher highs are likely on the horizon.

 The economic impact of the coronavirus is prompting the Fed to add even more liquidity to the financial system and will encourage the US government is putting new stimulus programs in place.
 The increasing money supply is bullish for precious metals prices.
 The falling bond market had weighed on gold.

-Platinum corrected after its surge earlier this year.
+Platinum corrected after its surge earlier this year, dropping below the $1,000 level, making a lower low over the past week.
 Production from South Africa declined because of platinum’s poor price performance over the past years.